rhel-labs/instruqt/selinux-containers/01-install/assignment.md

 >_NOTE:_ The home directory is mounted with read-only access, and the /var/spool/ directory is mounted with read-write access.

+Go back to `Terminal 1`.

-In 'Pane 0' of the lab interface, check the status of the application container using podman and get the running container id
+Check the status of the application container using podman and get the running container id

 ```bash
 podman ps; CONTAINERID=$(podman ps | grep registry.access.redhat.com | cut -b 1-12)